aqualang-net/aqualang.net/ARCHITECTURE.md

 ### > `server/src/api`

-Contains the GraphQL resolvers that query the database using Prisma.
-It also contains the GraphQL API schema in `schema.graphql`.
-The typescript types generated from this schema are put in `server/src/api/generated`.
+Contains the API request resolvers that query the database using Prisma.

 ### > `server/prisma`